andrei1058/docs/docs/BedWars1058/configuration/main-configuration.md

   # Set this to false if you want to disable the generators rotation animation
   # This will disable some tasks to reduce CPU usage
   rotate-generators: true

+  # Set this to true to show TNT target player name.
+  spoil-tnt-players: true

   # Set this to true if you want to disable the packets used when a player respawns.
   # BedWars1058 uses them to fix possible invisibility issues.